h311b0y/angularTest/README.md

 3. In the 'clubs' service add a function that uses an http get request to read colors.json from the assets folder.

-4. The 'local-storage' service should have all the methods you need for data manipulation.
+4. In the 'clubs' component create a view to display the list of clubs.
+The 'local-storage' service should have all the methods you need for data retrieval and manipulation.
 The type 'Club' has also been provided.

-5. In the 'clubs' component create a view to display the list of clubs.

-6. Add a form that allows editing of any of the individual entries listed in the display. **IMPORTANT:** When editing the 'color' field of a club the form should use a dropdown.
+5. Add a form that allows editing of any of the individual entries listed in the display. **IMPORTANT:** When editing the 'color' field of a club the form should use a dropdown.
 The dropdown should be populated with values from the colors data you got earler in your 'clubs' service.
 The key thing here is linking the ids and names properly.

-7. Add a form to add a new entry to the list of clubs.
+6. Add a form to add a new entry to the list of clubs.
 Don't forget the dates.
 Bonus if this is the same form as before.

-8. Add a way to delete any of the individual entries.
+7. Add a way to delete any of the individual entries.

-9. Use either template driven or reactive forms for your form.
+8. Use either template driven or reactive forms for your form.
 There isn't a right answer but be prepared to explain your choice.

-10. When you're done create a pull request into master from your branch, and then make a pull request from your repository's master branch into our repository's master branch.
+9. When you're done create a pull request into master from your branch, and then make a pull request from your repository's master branch into our repository's master branch.

 If you have any questions please do not hesitate to ask.